danmanners/homelab-kube-cluster/manifests/README.md

 In order

-### External-DNS
+### External-DNS | Digital Ocean

-This assumes that you're using DigitalOcean as your provdier and that you have your DigitalOcean token saved at `~/.digitalocean/token`.
+If you are using DigitalOcean as your provider and have your DigitalOcean token saved at `~/.digitalocean/token`, follow these steps.

 External-DNS can be installed by running the following `helm` commands: